playfulprogramming/playfulprogramming/content/blog/making-an-angular-blog-with-scully/index.md

 ## Scully Routes {#scully-blog-route-config}

-We now need to tell Scully to generate a route for each of the markdown files inside of our `blog` folder.
+Now we'll tell Scully to generate one route for each markdown file inside of our `blog` folder.
 As such, we'll update our `scully.my-scully-blog.config.js` file to generate a new `/blog/:postId` route for each of the markdown files:

 ```javascript
 exports.config = {